calebdh31/bin-cleaners/README.md

 - 🔑 User authentication and session management
 - 📅 Book a cleaning (date, address, service type)
 - ✏️ Edit or cancel existing bookings
-- 🧑‍💼 Admin-only dashboard for managing all bookings
+- 🧑‍💼 Admin-only dashboard for managing all bookings(django built-in for now)
-- 🖥️ Clean, modern UI styled with custom CSS

 <p align="right">(<a href="#readme-top">back to top</a>)</p>